-Conservation Measures on the CCAMLR website
+Conservation measures on the CCAMLR website

-All conservation measures are available on the CCAMLR website (www.ccamlr.org/node/57043).
-Select Browse conservation measures to display the current conservation measures in force, selecting an individual conservation measure provides the current version and access to all previous versions of that measure via the History tab.
+All conservation measures are available on the CCAMLR website (https://cm.ccamlr.org/).
+The current conservation measures in force are displayed, selecting an individual conservation measure provides the current version and access to all previous versions of that measure via the History tab.
 All current and previous conservation measures are available to download as individual pdf files.